Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 Always reply to negative feedback

-When you respond, do so directly within the forum on which the patient submitted their feedback.
+When you respond, do so directly in the forum on which the patient submitted their feedback.
 This lets prospective patients see your attention to current patients and your desire to remedy a less-than-satisfying experience.

 Be prompt with your replies.
 Keep all responses short and professional.
-Stay HIPAA-compliant by refraining from sharing any protected health information (PHI), even if the patient shares some of their own medical history in a review.
+Stay HIPAA-compliant by refraining from sharing any protected health information (PHI), even if the patient shares some of their own in a review.
 Tell the patient you hear their concerns and invite them to contact you directly for a conversation.

 You may not be able to salvage every relationship with an unhappy patient, but prospective patients will see you’ve demonstrated professionalism and personal care when you address concerns.